 An annual celebration of Ontario's publicly funded Catholic schools; the weeklong celebration usually takes place the first week of May.
 Niagara Catholic joins other school boards across the province in celebrating the unique identity and distinct contributions of Catholic education.
 The week is filled with special activities and events at all grade levels.
-This year’s theme is Igniting Hope.
-“May the God of hope fill you with all joy and peace in believing, so that you may abound in hope by the power of the Holy Spirit.”
-(Romans 15:13)
+This year's theme is Rebuild, Restore, Renew Together.
+"Behold, I make all things new."
+Revelation 21:5

 The Niagara Catholic Annual Pilgrimage

 Father Jim Mulligan C.S.C. was a young priest and teacher at Notre Dame College School in Welland.
 After participating in a pilgrimage in France, Fr.
 Mulligan returned to Niagara with the idea of holding a holy walk here.
 The first Pilgrimage took place at Notre Dame College School in 1975, and is now a pillar of the Niagara Catholic school year calendar, with students from all eight Catholic high schools and many elementary schools within their family of schools participating.